bytecrusher/MaritimeDataServer/README.md

 # Intro
-**Maritime Data Server** is the central data (cloud) server for Maritime Data.
+**Maritime Data Server** is the central data (cloud) server for maritime data.
-It stores the data that come from **MDC** (Maritime Data Collector) (for example LoRa-Bootsmonitor or any other device) in a database and gives the user a GUI to show the data and do some configurations.
+It stores the data that come from, for exmaple **MDC** (Maritime Data Collector or LoRa-Bootsmonitor or any other device), into a database and gives the user a GUI to show the data and do some configurations.

-The initial idea was, to have a possibility to be able to see some Maritime data (temperature, battery voltages, bilge alarm) while you are not on the boat.
+The initial idea was, to have the possibility to be able to see some maritime data (temperature, battery voltages, bilge alarm) while you are not on the boat.

-The **MDC** it a small board with an ESP32 and a few sensors, that collects the sensor data and transfer it to the server.
+The **MDC** it a small board with an ESP32 and a few sensors, that collects the sensor data and transfer these data to the MDS.
 You will find the **MDC** documentation under **https://github.com/bytecrusher/MaritimeDataCollectorSmall**

 ## **MDS** (Maritime Data Server)

-The **Maritime Data Server** is a application to store data and display data for the user.
+The **Maritime Data Server** is a web application to store data and display data for the user.
-It requres a SQL Database for storing the data and a webserver to display the pages with data.
+It requres a mySQL Database for storing the data and a webserver with php support to display the informations with data.
-With **MDS** you can view data from sensor in graph or charts.
+The **MDS** can display the data from sensors in graph/gauges or charts.
 Also it is possible to configure your boards and sensors.

 ## Description
-The server is organized in a Backend (API for receiving data from collector) and a Frontend for displaying data in a Browser for the user.
+The server is organized in a Backend (API for receiving data from collector and ttn, send emails) and a Frontend for displaying data in the users Browser.
-The Backend stores the data in a DB.
+The Backend stores the data into the DB.
 It also checks if data are valid and board and sensors are existing in the DB, otherwise new DB records will be create.
 For the Frontend the user needs to login.
-Now the user is able to do some configurations or show some data.
+Now the user is able to do some configurations or display some data.

 #### Functions / ToDos Status / Bugs
 - [x] MDS with Web interface